Roeli1996/ha-ecowater-hydrolink/README.md

 1. Go to **Settings → Devices & services**.
 2. Click **Add Integration** and search for "Ecowater Hydrolink Custom".
 3. Enter your login credentials (email and password of your Hydrolink account).
+4. **Select your region** (EU or US).
+This determines the correct API endpoint.
-4. Set the desired **update interval** in minutes (default 5 minutes, it works on 1 minute also).
+5. Set the desired **update interval** in minutes (default 5 minutes; 1 minute also works).
-5. Click Submit.
+6. Click **Submit**.

-After successful configuration, sensors and binary sensors will appear automatically.
+After successful configuration, all sensors and binary sensors will appear automatically under one device.

 ### Changing options

 After installation, you can adjust the update interval via:
 **Device → three dots → Options**

 ## 📊 Sensors